luispabon/sway-ubuntu/README.md

 ## Note: LD_LIBRARY_PATH on arm

-The value might be completely different.
+The value will almost certainly be completely different.
 I don't use arm so I can't check.
 Please let me know if you know via a GitHub issue or a PR to this file.

 # Note: `sudo`